Poincar\'e theory for compact abelian one-dimensional solenoidal groups: Poincar e theory for compact abelian one dimensional solenoidal groups

 \subsection{Irrational rotations}

-Since $\Ss$ is torsion--free, it follows that a non trivial rotation has no periodic points.
-This means the dichotomy rational--irrational does not appear in this context and we only have to define what ``irrational'' means.
+Since $\Ss$ is torsion free, it follows that a nontrivial rotation has no periodic points.
+This means the dichotomy rational / irrational does not appear in this context and we only have to define what ``irrational'' means.
 The following seems to be an appropriate definition: